YouTube: Founding and initial growth (2005–2006)

 YouTube began as a venture capital–funded technology startup.
-Between November 2005 and April 2006, the company raised money from various investors, with Sequoia Capital, $11.5 million, and Artis Capital Management, $8 million, being the largest two.
+Between November 2005 and April 2006, the company raised money from various investors, with Sequoia Capital and Artis Capital Management being the largest two.
 YouTube's early headquarters were situated above a pizzeria and a Japanese restaurant in San Mateo, California.
-In February 2005, the company activated www.youtube.com.
-The first video was uploaded April 23, 2005.
-Titled Me at the zoo, it shows co-founder Jawed Karim at the San Diego Zoo and can still be viewed on the site.
-In May, the company launched a public beta and by November, a Nike ad featuring Ronaldinho became the first video to reach one million total views.
-The site launched officially on December 15, 2005, by which time the site was receiving 8 million views a day.
+In February 2005, the company registered www.youtube.com.
+The first video was uploaded on April 23, 2005.
+Titled "Me at the zoo", it shows co-founder Jawed Karim at the San Diego Zoo and can still be viewed on the site.
+The same day, the company launched a public beta and by November, a Nike ad featuring Ronaldinho became the first video to reach one million total views.
+The site exited beta in December 2005, by which time the site was receiving 8 million views a day.
 Clips at the time were limited to 100 megabytes, as little as 30 seconds of footage.

-YouTube was not the first video-sharing site on the Internet; Vimeo was launched in November 2004, though that site remained a side project of its developers from CollegeHumor at the time and did not grow much, either.
-The week of YouTube's launch, NBC-Universal's Saturday Night Live ran a skit "Lazy Sunday" by The Lonely Island.
+YouTube was not the first video-sharing site on the Internet; Vimeo was founded in November 2004, though that site remained a side project of its developers from CollegeHumor.
+On December 17, 2005—the same week YouTube exited beta—NBCUniversal Saturday Night Live ran a sketch "Lazy Sunday" by The Lonely Island.
 Besides helping to bolster ratings and long-term viewership for Saturday Night Live, "Lazy Sunday"'s status as an early viral video helped establish YouTube as an important website.
 Unofficial uploads of the skit to YouTube drew in more than five million collective views by February 2006 before they were removed when NBCUniversal requested it two months later based on copyright concerns.
 Despite eventually being taken down, these duplicate uploads of the skit helped popularize YouTube's reach and led to the upload of more third-party content.
 The site grew rapidly; in July 2006, the company announced that more than 65,000 new videos were being uploaded every day and that the site was receiving 100 million video views per day.

-The choice of the name www.youtube.com led to problems for a similarly named website, www.utube.com.
-That site's owner, Universal Tube & Rollform Equipment, filed a lawsuit against YouTube in November 2006 after being regularly overloaded by people looking for YouTube.
+The choice of the name youtube.com led to problems for a similarly named website, utube.com.
+That site's owner, Universal Tube & Rollform Equipment (Universal Tube), filed a lawsuit against YouTube in November 2006, after being regularly overloaded by people looking for YouTube.
 Universal Tube subsequently changed its website to www.utubeonline.com.